Social Security

 While you may have rental property or plan to work part-time in retirement, these can both be less lucrative or consistent than you plan.
 Statistics have shown than plans to work in retirement can be dashed by a health event, or by being squeezed out of the workforce due to economic reality.
 While a rental can be good income, managing the upkeep and vacancy can cause inconsistencies in the income planning for these properties.

-savings efficiently.
+Ultimately, comfort and confidence are most important as you begin to plan for transition to retirement.
+A better understanding of all of your income sources can provide a needed clarity to structure your savings efficiently.
 This involves knowing your expenses inside and out, as well as how taxation is likely to affect you.
 You also should feel comfort with your guaranteed income coverage of those expenses, and how much gap there may be between your income and your necessary spending.